Statement of Intent:

 Religious education provokes challenging questions about the meaning and purpose of life, beliefs about faith, issues of right and wrong and what it means to be human.

-At Goldenhill Primary Academy the RE curriculum aims to give the children in our care knowledge and understanding of the principal religions, these are Christianity, Buddhism, Hinduism, Islam and Judaism as well as humanist beliefs.
+At Goldenhill Primary Academy the RE curriculum aims to give the children in our care knowledge and understanding of these Christianity, Hinduism, Islam and Judaism as well as humanist beliefs.
 RE is taught within a local, national and global context.
 The integrated topic provision provides further opportunities for the children to learn about other non-religious perspectives such as humanism.

 Our academy RE curriculum offers children opportunities for personal reflection and spiritual development.
 It considers the influence of religion on individuals, families, communities and cultures.